gLENTNER/ExamVersionApp/README.md

 **Dependencies:** latex (full version to be safe), c++ compiler

 The code should compile and run in most unix environments.
-I work on a mac in the bash shell.
-The *configure* script is a bash script and we need to be able to run *make*.

 ##Building the application